 Be careful what you say to your children.
-Watching Ray Harryhausen’s Jason and the Argonaughts with his father, four year old Chuck Grieb asked how the skeletons “came alive”.
+Watching Ray Harryhausen’s Jason and the Argonauts with his father, four-year-old Chuck Grieb asked how the skeletons “came alive”.
 His father’s answer, “They got skinny actors” led the boy to a quest for the truth and a lifelong love for the fantastic.

-Chuck's illustrative work has been recognized by a number of esteemed institutions including Spectrum Fantastic Art, Society of Illustrators Los Angeles, Infected By Art, Society of Children’s Book Writers and Illustrators, Imagine FX, and Exposé.
+His illustrative work has shown in venues including IX and the GenCon Art show and been recognized by esteemed institutions including: Spectrum Fantastic Art, The Society of Illustrators Los Angeles, Infected By Art, Society of Children’s Book Writers and Illustrators, Imagine FX, and Exposé.